-The story begins with two teenage boys — the handsome playboy Vic and hopelessly shy Enn — as they stumble around the streets of London in search of a party, without any clear idea as to where the party is.
+The story begins with two teenage boys — handsome playboy Vic and hopelessly shy Enn — as they stumble around the streets of London in search of a party, without any clear idea as to where the party is.
 Vic has his mind set on meeting some pretty girls, while Enn is hoping he’ll have the guts to talk to one without tripping over himself.
-By luck or by some strange twist of fate, the two boys stumble across a house party late that night, though certainly not the party they’d imagined.
+By sheer luck or, perhaps, by some strange twist of fate, the two boys stumble across a house party late that night, though it’s certainly not the party they’d imagined.

-A peculiar sort of music fills the air, familiar but almost otherworldly.
+For one thing, there’s a peculiar sort of music that fills the air, familiar but almost otherworldly.
 It also seems like there’s a lot more space inside the house then there ought to be.
-And then there’s the girls, as beautiful as Vic or Enn have ever seen, and yet there’s something ever so slightly off about them.
-Young Enn is left to drift through the house on his own, noticeably uneasily but determined to prove he can talk to a girl, both to Vic and to himself.
+And then there’s the girls, the most beautiful girls Enn has ever seen, and yet there’s something ever so slightly off about them.
+Left to his own devices, Enn is left to drift through the house on his own, noticeably uneasily but determined to prove he can talk to a girl, both to Vic and to himself.
 They’re just girls, after all, it’s not as if they’re from another planet.

 I’m not gonna lie to you guys, when I saw How To Talk To Girls At Parties had been adapted into a comic book, I got hyped.
 Any trepidations I may have had about a comic book adapting a short story vanished instantly once I saw the creative talent attached.
 First and most obviously there’s the writer behind the story: Neil Gaiman.

-Gaiman has a real knack for penning some really clever fantasy, whether it’s through his short stories, novels, and, perhaps most notably, his comic books.
+Whatever your opinion of Gaiman’s writing may be, he seems to have a real talent for coming up with fantastic tales, whether it’s through his short stories, his long-form novels and, perhaps most notably, his comic books.
 Having gotten his first big break penning seventy-five issues (not including spin-offs) of the classic DC Comics title, The Sandman, I know that Gaiman has a real love and respect for comics.
-I’m sure that Gaiman wouldn’t approve have approved this adaptation unless he was certain it would be a worthwhile product.
+I’m sure that Gaiman wouldn’t have approved this adaptation unless he was certain it would be a worthwhile product.

 Seeing either Moon’s name or Bá’s attached to anything is enough to guarantee I’ll check it out, but combined with Gaiman’s words?
 I couldn’t have snatched this book off the shelves fast enough.

 So does translating a story that was previously only words into a predominantly visual medium help make this a more enriching experience overall?
-Well, I can tell you this: it certainly doesn’t hurt when the visuals are drawn by a pair of professional artists with a resume of incredible looking books behind them.
+Well, I can tell you this: it certainly doesn’t hurt when the visuals look this good.
 Bá and Moon clearly did their due diligence when translating the story into a comic book format, using every detail from the short story to enhance the overall experience.